antonioaversa/taxes/README.md

 # Taxes calculator

-The software can be used to simulate approximated taxes on financial assets, according to French Law, for a given period of time.
+The software can be used to **simulate approximated taxes on financial assets**, according to French Law, for a given period of time.
 It can be used in simulations for personal use, and it doesn't provide any guarantee of correctness.

+> [!CAUTION]
-It is provided as-is and shouldn't be used as a substitute for professional tools or advice.
+> It is provided as-is and shouldn't be used as a substitute for professional tools or advice.

 It currently deals with the calculation of the following asset classes:
 - stocks (and ETFs of stocks)
 - crypto-currencies

+> [!WARNING]
-It has not been designed to process bonds, ETFs of bonds, or other financial assets, such as options, futures, etc.
+> It has not been designed to process bonds, ETFs of bonds, or other financial assets, such as options, futures, etc.
-It also doesn't provide any support for the calculation of taxes on income, such as salaries, pensions, etc.
+> It also doesn't provide any support for the calculation of taxes on income, such as salaries, pensions, etc.
-It doesn't offer support in the compilation of the tax declaration, nor in its submission.
+> It doesn't offer support in the compilation of the tax declaration, nor in its submission.

+Check the [Input and output section](#Input-and-output) for more details on how to use the software.
+Then check the [Setup section](#Setup) for more details on how to configure the software before its use.

+## Input and output

 It is designed to be used in **batch mode**, and it requires the following input:
 - **Basics.json**, a JSON file containing the basic setup of the software